TechneWare/SmarterMail.Cli/README.md

 }
 ```

-- **VirusTotalApiKey:** (Optional) api key to your free or better Virus Total Account
+- **VirusTotalApiKey:** (Optional) API key to your free or better Virus Total Account
 	- See: [Virus Total](https://www.virustotal.com/)
 	- Virus Total allows more accurate identification of CIDR ranges
-	- Without an api key, IPs are categorized into /24 and /16 networks only
+	- Without an API key, IPs are categorized into /24 and /16 networks only
 - **LoggingLevel:** Valid values (Debug, Info, Warning, Error)
 - **Protocol:** http or https
-	- The http protocol to use when communicating with the Smarter Mail api
+	- The HTTP protocol to use when communicating with the Smarter Mail API
 - **UseAutoTokenRefresh:** true or false
 	- If true, the client will maintain an active connection
 	- If false, the API wrapper (SmartMailApiClient) will refresh the token as needed upon the next request